mattmanning/mattmanning.github.com/_posts/2010-11-29-EC2-Micro-Instance-as-a-Remote-Bittorrent-Client.md

 Wouldn’t it be nice if you had a remote Bittorrent client running on a reliable server somewhere?
 You could start a download any time from any computer, then pull down the file over a fast, reliable connection when it’s finished.
 You could even be nice and seed the file for a few days, all the while using (or more importantly NOT using) your laptop as normal.

-Amazon’s new, cheap — or in limited cases free — “micro” EC2 instances make this a possibility.
+Amazon’s new, cheap — or in limited cases free — "micro" EC2 instances make this a possibility.
 Below you’ll find a step-by-step guide to set up your own remote bittorrent client using the Transmission application on an EC2 micro instance running Ubuntu.

 Amazon Web Services
 -------------------